Published on 28 Jun 2018 - Updated on 14 Nov 2019

-As you know, we’ve been hard at work upgrading our architecture, and part of that work involves moving accounts from our older servers to our new servers.
-For most of our customers, this is a smooth transition, and everything works just fine after the move.
+As you know, we’ve been hard at work upgrading our infrastructure, and part of that work involved moving accounts from our older servers to our new servers.
+For most customers, this was a smooth transition, and everything works just fine after the move.
 Sometimes, though, a connection you’ve relied on for a while just stops working.

 If you’re using a separate program, such as Filezilla, WS_FTP, Core FTP, or Cyberduck, you may find that your connection which worked just fine yesterday no longer connects today.
 Here’s what to look for:

 Whenever possible, you should use the account name address for your server.
 If you’re not sure if you’re using the right address, check to see if you’re using one of these options: